Cloud SecurityJan Kahmen6 min read

 Here you can learn how to ensure the security of your Google Cloud and help protect your own data and applications.

-What started back then, in 1998, as a simple search engine, is now one of the strongest-selling and most valuable companies in the world.
-Today, Google offers Android, the most widespread smartphone operating system in the world, is the leader in navigation thanks to Google Maps, and also offers its own solution with the Google Cloud to cope with the rising flood of data in times of digitalization and the smart factory.
-But how secure is the Google Cloud platform, precisely because the company has a reputation as a data octopus?
-What can you do yourself to ensure the security of the Google Cloud?
+What began in 1998 as a simple search engine has grown into one of the highest-revenue and most valuable companies in the world.
+Today, Google offers Android -- the most widely used smartphone operating system -- leads the way in navigation with Google Maps, and provides the Google Cloud as a powerful solution for managing the ever-growing volume of data in the age of digitalization and the smart factory.
+But how secure is the Google Cloud Platform, especially given the company's reputation for extensive data collection?
+And what can you do to strengthen the security of your Google Cloud environment?

-Lost or stolen credentials are one of the main causes of security problems.
-This is true for cloud systems as for all other digital applications.
-Strong password policies and multi-factor authentication (MFA) can prevent this.
-This combines two or more independent credentials.
-Typical MFA scenarios include entering a password and an additional security question, or downloading a valid certificate and accessing it via a VPN client.
+Lost or stolen credentials are among the leading causes of security incidents -- for cloud systems just as much as for any other digital application.
+Strong password policies and multi-factor authentication (MFA) provide effective protection by combining two or more independent credentials.
+Typical MFA scenarios include entering a password along with a security question, or downloading a valid certificate combined with access through a VPN client.

-However, the best measures are only as good as the human element allows them to be.
-This means that employees should ensure that they do not pass on their own access data to third parties or store them in a freely accessible location.
+Even the best technical measures, however, are only as effective as the human element allows.
+Ensure that employees never share their credentials with third parties or store them in freely accessible locations.

 Avoid Excessive Permissions

-If an identity has excessive rights, it can promote itself directly or indirectly to the owner level of a bucket (=container in which data is stored in the form of objects).
-With this permission level, it has the ability to make administrative decisions that can compromise the security of the GCP, if not the entire organization.
-For example, the identity is able to delete all data and even the whole bucket.
-Knowing the effective permissions (=end-to-end permissions) of all GCP identities, whether human or non-human, is essential to ensure the integrity of one's data.
+If an identity has excessive rights, it can promote itself -- directly or indirectly -- to the owner level of a bucket (a container where data is stored as objects).
+At this permission level, it can make administrative decisions that jeopardize the security of GCP and potentially the entire organization.
+For example, such an identity could delete all data or even the entire bucket.
+Knowing the effective (end-to-end) permissions of all GCP identities -- whether human or machine -- is essential to ensuring the integrity of your data.

 Enable Logging and Monitoring